ambicuity/green-contributions/README.md

-# 🟩 Green Contributions Automator
+# 🟩 Green Contributions Automator (Weather Edition)

 This repository hosts a simple automation script designed to maintain a consistent daily contribution streak on GitHub.
-More than just keeping the contribution graph green, this project incorporates a "fun" element by dynamically fetching and committing interesting programming quotes or insights daily.
+More than just keeping the contribution graph green, this project incorporates a "fun" element by dynamically fetching and committing **daily weather reports**.

 ## 🌟 Purpose